 Queen's University - Bachelor of Arts Western - Bachelor of Education

 Claudia has been teaching at SAC since 2003.
 Although she has experience teaching grades 5-10 at SAC and being a Middle School teacher librarian, her favourite teaching assignment by far is her current one: grade 5 core.
 She loves teaching boys of this age and thoroughly enjoys the variety of teaching them numerous subjects such as: language arts, math, social studies, visual art, and drama.
 Currently, Claudia is the Middle School GLC co-ordinator and the U12 softball coach.

 After teaching math and science for one year at another independent school, Paul Totera joined the SAC faculty in 2010.
 He received his B.Sc. in Environmental Science from the University of Victoria and his B.Ed. from Lakehead University.
-At SAC he has taught Grade 9 and 10 science and Civics in the Upper School and, as a former Cadet himself, he is a Senior Course Officer for the 142 St. Andrew's College Highland Cadet Corps.
-As well as his involvement with the Duke of Edinburgh Award program, he has coached a number of teams including U16 badminton, U14 and U16 soccer, and U14 squash, and works with the Middle School concert band.
-He also coordinated the residential evening program from 2010-2012.
-He is currently an Assistant Housemaster in Macdonald House and teaches science in the Middle School.
+At SAC he has taught grades 9 and 10 science and civics in the Upper School, and as a former Cadet himself, he is a Senior Course Officer for the #142 St. Andrew's College Highland Cadet Corps.
+As well, he is involveed with the Duke of Edinburgh's Award program, coached a number of teams including U16 Badminton, U14 and U16 Soccer, and U14 Squash, and works with the Middle School concert band.
+He also coordinated the Residential Evening program from 2010-2012.
+Paul is an Assistant Housemaster in Macdonald House and teaches science in the Middle School.